 Robert Blake, Founder & CEO of Solar Bear

-Robert Blake is the owner of Solar Bear, pronounced Gizis-o-makwa in Ojibwe, a solar installation company located in Minneapolis, Minnesota.
-Also, Robert is the Executive Director of Native Sun Community Power Development, a Non-Profit likewise located in Minneapolis.
-Robert is a graduate student enrolled in the University of Minnesota’s Carlson Executive Master of Business Administration (CEMBA) program.
+Robert Blake is the owner of Solar Bear a solar installation company located in Minneapolis, MN, the Ojibwe pronunciation is Gizis-o-makwa.
+Robert is the Executive Director of Native Sun Community Power Development a Non- Profit located also in Minneapolis, MN.
+Robert is a graduate student at the University of Minnesotan Carlson Executive Master of Business Administration (CEMBA) program.
 Robert is a tribal citizen of the Red Lake Nation.
-His passion is spreading the word about renewable energy through communication, cooperation, and collaboration.
+His passion is spreading the word of renewable energy through communication, cooperation, and collaboration.

 Russ Stark, Chief Resilience Officer at the City of Saint Paul

 Russ Stark is the Chief Resilience Officer for the City of Saint Paul working in Mayor Melvin Carter’s Office.
 Previously, Russ Served for 10 years on the Saint Paul City Council including three years as Council President.
 Prior to his public service, he worked at nonprofits focused on community development, environmental advocacy, and improved transportation options, including early planning for what is now the Green Line LRT.
 Russ has a Bachelor’s in Political Science from Swarthmore College and a Master’s of Urban Affairs and Public Policy from the University of Delaware.

 Adri Arquin, Youth Member, Saint Paul Climate Justice Advisory Board